Working with children check reform

-The protection of children from the risk of harm is a priority for all Australian governments.
-Working with children check schemes form part of a broader suite of practices that help to protect children from abuse.
-The Commonwealth, state and territory governments are committed to continually improving these schemes in an effort to make organisations safer for children.
+Protecting children from the risk of harm is a priority for all Australian governments.
+Working with Children Check schemes form part of a broader suite of practices that help to protect children from abuse.
+The Commonwealth, state and territory governments are committed to continually improving these schemes to make organisations safer for children.

 The National Standards for Working With Children Checks provide nationally consistent parameters for screening, including: